OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

   Links to standards:

-  - 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)
+  - ISO 27002 has no control for this, except for Monitoring (covered in Controls for threats through use)
   - Not covered yet in ISO/IEC standards

 ### 2.4.1.
 Denial of model service due to inconsistent data or a sponge example